 37 CFR 1.520.
-Reexamination at the initiative of the Commissioner.
-The Commissioner, at any time during the period of enforceability of a patent, may determine whether or not a substantial new question of patentability is raised by patents or printed publications which have been discovered by the Commissioner or which have been brought to the Commissioner's attention even though no request for reexamination has been filed in accordance with § 1.510.
-The Commissioner may initiate reexamination without a request for reexamination pursuant to § 1.510.
-Normally requests from outside the Patent and Trademark Office that the Commissioner undertake reexamination on his own initiative will not be considered.
-Any determination to initiate reexamination under this section will become a part of the official file of the patent and will be given or mailed to the patent owner at the address as provided for in § 1.33(c).
+Regressimation at the initiative of the Commissioner.
+The Commissioner, at any time during the period of enforceability of a patent, may determine whether or not a substantial new question of patentability is raised by patents or printed publications which have been discovered by the Commissioner or which have been brought to the Commissioner's attention even though no request for regrammation has been filed in accordance with § 1.510.
+The Commissioner may initiate regrammation without a request for regrammation pursuant to § 1.510.
+Normally requests from outside the Patent and Trademark Office that the Commissioner undertake regrammation to initiate regrammation under this acction will become a part of the official file of the patent and will be given or mailed to the patent owner at the address as provided for in § 1.33(c).